 An early morning arrival provides us with the whole day to explore the city of Mashhad, which is home to the Imam Reza Holy Shrine, the largest mosque in the world in terms of its dimension, followed by a tour of the Nader Shah Museum.
 After lunch in the city, we will visit the Tomb of Ferdowsi, the father of Persian Literature who lived over 1,000 years ago.

 After lunch we alight in Rayen.
-The 20,000 square metre Rayen castle is situated beneath the snow capped Mt Hezar in the Province of Kerman.
+The 20,000 square metre Rayen Castle is situated beneath the snow capped Mount Hezar in the Province of Kerman.
 A huge medieval mud brick citadel, it was considered second only to Bam before the 2003 earthquake.
 Rayen displays all the architectural elements of a deserted citadel (it was inhabited until 150 years ago) and is extremely well preserved.
 It is considered one of the most interesting sites in Iran.

 We continue by road to Mahan where we visit the sanctuary and tomb of the famous, Soufi, Shah Nematollah Vali, dating back to the Mongol Era.
 We also visit the Prince’s Garden dating back to the late 19th century, which is a Qajar period house and garden where we will take lunch.

 Yazd is thought to be one of the oldest cities in the world, dating back over 3,000 years, and we spend the day here.
 Our tour takes in the Zoroastrian Fire Temple and Silent Towers, Amir Chakhmagh Square and the Friday Mosque, home to one of Persia’s finest mosaics (both 14th century) and finally the water museum.
 Lunch will be served in the Moshir Garden Hotel which features a lovely Pomegranate Garden (Yazd is famous for pomegranates).
 We return to the train late afternoon.